Showing 1–24 of 30 results

 The higher the grade of the wool in a carpet, the softer the texture and the more lustrous it is.
 Many modern carpets are made of low-quality wool that quickly sheds and wears.
 Kashan carpets, especially those credited to master weavers' workshops, were known for their exceptionally soft Kurk wool — sheared from the animal's underbelly— with a far greater lanolin content.

 If you're lucky enough to have a large room, finding a modern carpet that's the right size can be expensive.
-Large rugs are frequently a more cost-effective option.
+Large vintage carpets are frequently a more cost-effective option.

 An 8×10 vintage rug can make your home's décor more pleasant, intriguing, and memorable.
 These rugs can be used in any setting because of their traditional, gorgeous designs.
 You're introducing classic motifs and hues to the background of your home when you add an 8×10 vintage rug to its décor.
 Vintage-style carpets frequently have faded oriental or geometric designs as well as tasteful patterns, which is why they're popular in houses all around the world.